dataPulverizer/glmSolver/README.md

   - [ ] v.
 Implement parallel solver algorithms.
     - [X] 1.
 1-D block representation of matrices.
     - [ ] 2.
 2-D block representation of matrices.
   - [ ] vi.
-Include weights simplification for when `(link.deta_dmu(mu, eta)^2) == distrib.variance(mu)^-1` for various link/distribution combinations.
+Include gradient descent solver.
   - [ ] vii.
-Include gradient descent solver.
+Look for further performance optimization, use **packed** format for symmetric matrix calls which would require fewer computations and could make a difference for problems with a large number of parameters.
   - [ ] viii.
-Look for further performance optimization, use **packed** format for symmetric matrix calls which would require fewer computations and could make a difference for problems with a large number of parameters.
-  - [ ] ix.
 Compare your algorithm's performance with other implementations R, Python, Julia, H20, Scala Spark.
 If can show better or equal performance to all of these that would be a good start.
+  - [ ] ix.
+Implement L-BFGS solver options.
   - [ ] x.
-Implement L-BFGS solver options.
-  - [ ] xi.
 Implement data synthesis functions for GLM.
 Use Chapter 5 of Hardin & Hilbe and use this for benchmarking.
-  - [ ] xii.
+  - [ ] xi.
 Do you need a sparse solver?
 Investigate.
 - [ ] 3.
 Implement memory and disk blocked matrix structure in Julia & D and
          integrate them with your current algorithm.
 Creating a generic interface that could contend with any data structure with the right methods returning the right types to the function(s).
 - [ ] 4.
 Implement or adapt the current GLM algorithm to work with the memory and disk based blocked matrix data structures.